Get a DemoStart Free TrialSign In

 Lastly, applications built with Node.js, because of JavaScript and the V8 engine, may have higher memory consumption compared to applications written in systems-level languages like C or Go.
 This is a drawback for applications that need to run on resource-constrained environments, IoT devices, or extremely light containers.

-How to use NodeJS with Logit.io
+How to use Node.js with Logit.io

-Conduct Node.js APM by integrating Node.js with Logit.io.
+Conduct Node.js APM and Node.js monitoring by integrating Node.js with Logit.io.
 The process is simple and Logit.io’s APM solution offers enhanced visibility with powerful tools such as Hosted Jaeger, enabling you to perform enhanced monitoring and analysis.
 With Logit.io, Node.js APM is straightforward, you can view details of your Node.js traces directly in the Logit.io dashboard or launch Hosted Jaeger or Grafana for an in-depth view of this data.

 You can view the full Node.js integration in our documentation that outlines how to ship traces from Node.js to Logit.io with OpenTelemetry which can be sent via gRPC or HTTPS.
 Here we will outline the process for sending Node.js data to Logit.io via gRPC.